Alexandermafi/git_for_dummies/README.md

 # 8. Pro Tip

-- Sublime text 2 is a fantastic text editor – [check it out!]
+- VSCode is a great editing text and writing code – [check it out!]

-- If you use Mac or Linux, fix Zsh and replace the old boring terminal.
-Link and some explanation [can be found here].
+- If you use Mac or Linux, fix Zsh and replace the old boring terminal.Link and some explanation [can be found here].

 - Add aliases in the terminal for commands you use often – saves time!